-This project promotes active teaching and learning practices through training & professional development for graduate teaching assistants (GTAs).
-It is part of a collaboration with the Bio-TAP Network located at U. Tenn.
-Knoxville.
-This project will focus on training and evaluation of GTAs’ knowledge and skills, teaching practices, and impact on undergraduates.
+This project promoted active teaching and learning practices through training & professional development for graduate teaching assistants (GTAs).
+Our project materials and resources continue to be available, but the project itself has merged with the BioTAP Network, a national organization focusing on training and evaluation of GTAs’ knowledge and skills, teaching practices, and impact on undergraduates.

 From historical and preliminary data we know GTAs are unlikely to adopt novel instructional practices that they themselves did not experience as students.
 This raises interesting questions about the origins of their resistance.
-Looking through the lens of diffusion of innovation theory (Everett M. Rogers’ work), we wonder whether these novice post-secondary teachers are resisting change because they: 1) lack the confidence to implement new methods; 2) lack the firsthand experience needed to visualize how to implement it; 3) have not seen it enacted by someone they trust; or 4) some combination of these factors?
+Looking through the lens of diffusion of innovation theory, do novice post-secondary teachers resist change because they: 1) lack the confidence to implement new methods; 2) lack the firsthand experience needed to visualize how to implement it; 3) have not seen it enacted by someone they trust; or 4) some combination of these factors?

 - Which sources of information and support do new GTAs use most often and most intensively as they develop their teaching practice: near peers, formal training, just-in-time training, or online/digital support?
 Which are treated as most reliable?

 - How quickly do GTAs adopt technology resources to support teaching?
 Can GTAs integrate digital supports appropriately and accurately?
 If not, what are their primary barriers to doing so?